 - The most commonly used financial product among business owners is a business checking account.
 Those who have business accounts are not using their personal bank accounts and credit cards for business purposes; rather, they keep their business finances apart from their personal finances.

 - The most popular business services after the checking account are: savings, credit card, financial management software, accountant, payroll, merchant services, tax preparation, bookkeeper, insurance broker and legal services.

 - 40% of small business owners view their household savings as more important than business savings.

 - 80% of those more concerned with their household savings say their business revenues have contributed to the family savings.

 - Of business owners who save, the top priority is retirement.
 Following retirement are education, emergency, business investment, and large purchases.

 - Business and household incomes are generally extremely intertwined.
 The household suffers when the business doesn’t succeed, but is significantly augmented when it does.
 This means that all business decisions have to take into account their influence on the family as well.

-The CFED study shows clearly that the most successful businesses are those that are supported by significant savings or the ability to borrow when necessary.
 Businesses can avoid cash flow problems by keeping track of expenses with Excel and dipping into savings when necessary.
 Despite the importance of household savings, business savings should not be ignored, since they can make the difference between success and growth or failure.